 And while the buttered layers and flakey texture of a traditional croissant are wonderful, the creativity of the French takes the texture and taste to a whole new level.

-Almond croissants involve glazing the pastry with syrup, and sprinkling sugar and chopped almost over the top.
+Almond croissants involve glazing the pastry with syrup and sprinkling sugar and chopped almonds over the top.
 The best almost croissants will keep their soft, flakey texture and not overload on syrup.

 French bakeries are usually packed to the rafters with almond croissants.
 Be sure to try them when you next visit France.